alexakearns/Bank_Tech_Test/README.md

 As a client,
 So I can spend my money,
 I would like to to withdraw funds and my balance to reflect.

 As a client,
+So I can keep track of my spending and saving,
+I would like each transaction stored.

+As a client,
 So I can see how I have been storing my money,